lukaswenzl/astrometry/README.md

 astrometry sample_images/sample_file.fits sample_images/sample_file.fits
 ```

-Or a directory where every fits file without the addition _astro will be used.
+Or a directory where each fits file without the addition _astro will be used.

 ```
 astrometry sample_images/